Canada and Ireland

 Philip Currie’s book helps to illuminate the woefully neglected topic of Canada-Ireland diplomatic history.
 He is to be commended for such a robust work.

-As the 80th anniversary of the initiation of formal diplomatic relations between Ottawa and Dublin has just passed, Canada and Ireland is a timely book and a strong addition to its field.
+As the eightieth anniversary of the initiation of formal diplomatic relations between Ottawa and Dublin has just passed, Canada and Ireland is a timely book and a strong addition to its field.

 Philip J. Currie holds advanced degrees in Canadian politics and British history.
 A Canadian citizen, he is a native of County Down, Northern Ireland.